solxtence/volume-bot/README.md

 A Solana volume bot integrated with Jito 🚀

-This script uses the [solana-swap](https://www.npmjs.com/package/@solxtence/solana-swap) package to get swap instructions and send transactions with Jito.
+This script uses our [solana-swap](https://www.npmjs.com/package/@solxtence/solana-swap) package to get swap instructions and send transactions with Jito.

 ## Example Usage
-Here we run the script on a random **pump.fun** token:
+Here we use the bot on a random **pump.fun** token:

 https://github.com/user-attachments/assets/37dc68b8-dea2-42e7-b6de-3e2ccdaed532